 Teams will establish the PAG and PLDP membership in accordance with the terms of reference (annexes 2 and 3).
-Members of the PAG and PLDP must be able to demonstrate that they have the necessary skills, knowledge and experience to sit on the Panel, as described in the PAG and PLDP terms of reference, and the job descriptions of panel members.
+Members of the PAG and PLDP must be able to demonstrate that they have the necessary skills, knowledge and experience to sit on the Panel, as described in the PAG and PLDP terms of reference and the job descriptions of panel members.
+Members must have completed NHS England's PAG and PLDP training prior to commencing in the role.